Updated: Dec 6, 2022

-Today, the 6-foot-4 inch, 265-pound long snapper and tight end is one of the most gentle and down to earth people you could meet.
-Armed with eleven years of NFL experience, his strong faith in Christ and a good heart, James does more than play pro football.
-He is an inspiration to teammates and everyone he encounters.
+James is one of the most gentle and down to earth people you could meet.
+Armed with 12 years of NFL experience, his strong faith in Christ and a good heart, James is an inspiration to everyone he encounters.

 James was 5 when he decided he wanted to be a professional football player and he grew to love the game.